Siddhivinayak Temple, Mumbai

 Siddhivinayak Temple or Shree Siddhivinayak Ganapati Mandir is a Hindu temple dedicated to Lord Shri Ganesh, it is located near Kakasaheb Gadgil Marg and S.K.
 Bole Marg in Prabhadevi, Mumbai, Maharashtra.

 It is one of the most famous temples and one of the richest temples in Mumbai.
 The wooden doors to the sanctum are carved with images of the Ashtavinayak (the eight manifestations of Ganesha).
 The inner roof of the sanctum is plated with gold.

 About Siddhivinayak Temple

 The old temple was consecrated on Thursday, 19th November 1801.
 According to our Hindu Calendar, it falls on Kartik Shudha Chaturdashi, Shake 1723 in “Durmukh Sanvatsar”.
 Its build-up area was 3.60mtr. x 3.60mtr. square.
-It was ground floor structure, it had 450mm thick brick walls and old type dome, again of brick with a Kalash above.
+It was a ground floor structure, it had 450mm thick brick walls and an old type dome, again of brick with a Kalash above.
 Around the dome, a parapet wall with grills was the structure of the temple.
 The floor level of the temple and road level was also the same.

 This temple is on the corner of Kakasaheb Gadgil Marg and S.K.Bole Marg in Prabhadevi, which is facing heavy vehicular traffic It was built by a professional contractor, Late Mr.Laxman Vithu Patil as per the financial support and instructions of Late Mrs.Deubai Patil, who was a rich lady of Agri Samaj from Matunga.
 Although she was rich enough, she had no child.

-The idea of the construction of the temple struck to Late Deubai during the prayer time, she humbly requested Lord Ganesh and said, “Although I cannot have a child, let other ladies who are childless get the pleasure of child on visiting the temple and praying you”.
+The idea of the construction of the temple struck Late Deubai during the prayer time, she humbly requested Lord Ganesh and said, “Although I cannot have a child, let other ladies who are childless get the pleasure of child on visiting the temple and praying you”.

 Looking at the successful subsequent history of the temple, it appears as Lord Ganesh nodded to this humble request and pious thoughts and deeds of Late Deubai Patil.
 It is, therefore, this Siddhivinayak is famous for it and known as “Navasacha Ganapati” or “Navasala Pavanara Ganapati” in Marathi (Ganapati bestows whenever humbly genuinely prayed a wish) among devotees.